dariofiru/pjx/README.md

 </td></tr> </table>

-in this way we can keep data consistency while making sure that new teams can be constantly added, but it also creates

-a problem, how to rank teams that have played a different number of matches
+in this way we can keep data consistency while making sure that new teams can be constantly added, but it also creates a problem, how to rank teams that have played a different number of matches

 ###  Ranking teams in table:

-in such a dynamic game it wouldn't make sense to rank teams by number of matches won/lost so I implemented my version of the Elo rating system (https://en.wikipedia.org/wiki/Elo_rating_system),

-  used in chess and other games.
-The idea is that each player starts with a ranking (1000 points in FMX) and wins or looses points depending on the strength of the opponents

-  again, I implemented the code in python from scratch.
+in such a dynamic game it wouldn't make sense to rank teams by number of matches won/lost so I implemented my version of the Elo rating system (https://en.wikipedia.org/wiki/Elo_rating_system), used in chess and other games.
+The idea is that each player starts with a ranking (1000 points in FMX) and wins or looses points depending on the strength of the opponents.
+I implemented the code in python from scratch.

 ###  Calculate matches results: